dekarrin/ictiobus/docs/fishi-usage.md

     %symbol {SUM} -> {SUM} + {TERM} :  {^}.value = add({0}.value, {2}.value)

-The values of the referenced attributes will be passed to the hook implemenation at runtime in its second parameter as a slice of `interface{}` objects.
+The values of the referenced attributes will be passed to the hook implementation at runtime in its second parameter as a slice of `interface{}` objects.
 When there are no arguments, the hook implementation is passed an empty slice.

 The closing parenthesis at the end of a list of arguments to the hooks is pure syntactic sugar and is ignored by the parser, as are the commas between